Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Cross-correlation energy in boson and fermion fields

 \subsubsection{2.1.5.
 Fermion fields}

 It is clear that the cross-correlation model of the "non-quantum" and quantum fields of the interfering fermions (unit-fields with half-integer spin $s$) should be similar to the above-considered boson fields.
 As an example, let me briefly describe the cross-correlating "non-quantum" and quantum fermion finite-fields with the unit-fields (spinor particles) having the spin $s=1/2$.
 Such finite fields correspond to the finite fields of spinor particles, fore instance, electrons.
 The Dirac infinite spinor field, which is free from the cross-correlation (interference), is described by the Lagrangian density ${\cal L}=i\bar \psi \gamma ^{\mu }\partial _{\mu}\psi -m\bar \psi \psi $~\cite{Dir2,Land,Jack,Bere,Itz,Ryde,Pes,Grei,Wein}.
-According to the present model, the generalization of the canonical Lagrangian (Hamiltonian) and the secondary quantization should be performed for the superposition of the respective interfering unit-fields (spinors).
-The configuration and dynamics of the unit-field is determined by the Euler-Lagrange equation of motion with the initial and boundary conditions imposed.
+According to the present model, the generalization of the canonical Lagrangian (Hamiltonian) and the second quantization should be performed for the superposition of the respective interfering unit-fields (spinors).
+The configuration and dynamics of the unit-field is determined by the Euler-Lagrange equation of motion, which is indistinguishable from the Dirac equation of motion, with the initial and boundary conditions imposed.
 The simplest wave-like solution of the equation for the unit-field, which is located infinitely far from the boundaries, is the time-harmonic plane wave.
 The operator ${\hat \psi}_{0} $ of the spinor unit-wave